mjwhite8119/FRCTraining/Romi/romiStructure.md

 # <a name="code"></a>Basic Robot Structure
 By this point you should have your development environment setup and have ensured that you can communicate with the Romi robot by running the [example program](romiExample).
 It's now time to get down the serious work of learning how to program the robot.
 We're going to start with an [Introduction to Programming](../Programming/introProgramming) where you'll get a high level overview of programming concepts.
 Then we'll learn a little bit about [Robot Systems](../Concepts/RobotSystem/intro) so as you can understand what it is that you're programming.
 This will prepare you to understand how the code of an FRC robot is constructed.

-There are four basic components that make up a program for an FRC robot.
-Each component is kept in a separate java file that are called `Main.java, Robot.java, RobotContainer.java`, and `Constants.java`.
+Programs based on the WPILib library are organized around two fundamental concepts: **Subsystems** and **Commands**.
+Subsystems and Commands run within the context of an FRC Robot program that is built using four basic components.
+Each component is kept in separate java files called `Main.java, Robot.java, RobotContainer.java`, and `Constants.java`.

 ![Robot Structure](../images/Romi/Romi.010.jpeg)